How to integrate Blazemeter MCP with Google ADK

 Tools

-Create API Monitoring ScheduleTool to create a new schedule for running api monitoring tests.
+Create API Monitoring ScheduleTool to create a new schedule for running API monitoring tests.

 Create Multi TestTool to create a new multi-test within a specified project.

-Create ProjectTool to create a new project.
+Create Private LocationTool to create a new private location in BlazeMeter.

 Create TestTool to create a new single test within a specified project.

-Delete API Monitoring ScheduleTool to delete a specific test schedule by its id.
+Delete API Monitoring ScheduleTool to delete a specific test schedule by its ID.

 Get AccountsTool to retrieve a list of accounts associated with the authenticated user.

-Get API Monitoring ScheduleTool to retrieve details of a specific api monitoring schedule by its id.
+Get API Monitoring ScheduleTool to retrieve details of a specific API monitoring schedule by its ID.

 Get Multi TestTool to retrieve details of a specific multi-test.